iosdecal/ios-decal-lab2/README.md

 ![alt text](/README-images/part2-3.png)
 -->

-Try building your project now by pressing `Command + B` or the "Run" button at the top left corner of Xcode.
+Try building your project now by pressing `Command + R` or the "Run" button at the top left corner of Xcode.
 You'll see that the UI looks different than it does in the Interface builder, and that there is a lot of extra white space.
 You can rotate the simulator by pressing `Hardware >  Rotate` to reveal some more UI issues.
 To fix these problems, we will use AutoLayout!

 ## Part 3 - Creating AutoLayout Constraints ##